ToxyFlog1627/VSCodeMagit/README.md

 Magit ported to VSCode

-## Features

-You can open Magit with `magit` command or `C-m` keyboard shortcut.
+You can open Magit with `magit` command or `C-M` keyboard shortcut.

-## Settings

-All the settings, i.e. keybindings, can be configured in VSCode's `File > Preferences > Keyboard Shortcuts` menu.